defenseunicorns/compliance-auditor/docs/reference/testing.md

 Multiple filters can be added for a list, for example the above example could be modified to filter both by namespace and pod name:

 ```
-pods.[metadata.namespace=grafana, metadata.name=operator].spec.containers.[name=istio-proxy]
+pods.[metadata.namespace=grafana,metadata.name=operator].spec.containers.[name=istio-proxy]
 ```

-To support map look-ups, [] will also be used, but when NOT separated by a “.” the item from the map will just be identified directly, e.g.,
+To support map keys containing ".", [] syntax will also be used, e.g.,

 ```
-namespaces.[metadata.namespace=grafana].metadata.labels["istio-injection"]
+namespaces.[metadata.namespace=grafana].metadata.labels.["some.key/label"]
 ```

+Do not use the "[]" syntax for anything other than a key containing a ".", else the path will not be parsed correctly.

+>[!IMPORTANT]
-Note: The path will return only one item, the first item that matches the filters along the path.
+> The path will return only one item, the first item that matches the filters along the path.
 If no items match the filters, the path will return an empty map.

-#### Change Type Behavior
+### Change Type Behavior

 **Add**
 * All keys in the path must exist, except for the last key.
 If you are trying to add a map, then use `value-map` and specify the existing root key.